Lost-Crow23/2_tier_architecture_deployment_AWS/2_Teir_Deployment.md

 Diagram

+Delpoying our steps and goals:

 Step 1

-Make a new instance in AWS with the same ubuntu 20.4.
+Make a new instance in AWS with the same ubuntu 20.4 or 18.4 for less hassle in the future (used the third down from the "Browse AMI")

+- Making an App instance.

 - Connect the instance to the local host using the right security group, ssh and http groups.

 - 1. From your admin git bash terminal use the `.ssh` command to get into the tech221.pem file by the .ssh folder.

+- Then use `chmod 400 tech221.pem` and `ssh -i "tech221.pem" ubuntu@ec2-52-51-76-210.eu-west-1.compute.amazonaws.com`

-- 2. Open another terminal and get into the `.ssh` folder from admin.
+- 2. Open another terminal and get into the `.ssh` folder from admin / local host.

 Step 2

-Connecting the app and copying our app folder from our `.ssh` into our AWS ubuntu instance app folder.
+Connecting the app and copying our app folder from our `.ssh` into our AWS ubuntu instance folder.
-- To get pathway use `cd` then `pwd` to return to directory pathway.
+- To get pathway use `cd` then `pwd` to return to directory pathway (or use VScode to get pathway from the folder).
-- `scp` command into the `.ssh` folder in the git bash terminal not the ec2 ubuntu terminal.
+- `scp` command into the `.ssh` folder in the git bash local host terminal not the ec2 ubuntu app terminal.

 Hint: use the SCP command (secure copy)